chipweinberger/flutter_blue_plus/README.md

 - try removing all scan filters
 - for `withServices` to work, your device must actively advertise the serviceUUIDs it supports

+**6. Android: you're calling startScan too often**

+On Adroid you can only call `startScan` 6 times per minute.
+This is a platform limitation.

 ---

 ### Scanned device never goes away